Edeeva/codeforces/README.md

 # Edeeva's vscode c++ snippets

-dont use it its terrible, i literally wrote some of them ages ago
+i wrote some of them ages ago, i will prob write a better one later

 ## Prefixes (incase i forget)